blbadger/blbadger.github.io/aperiodic-irrationals.md

 \Bbb B \sim \Bbb Q
 $$

 and as there are countably many rational numbers, there are countably many periodic trajectories.
-But there are uncountably many trajectories if the system is unstable everywhere, so trajectories cannot be periodic.
-Thus, instability (sensitivity) at all initial points cannot lead to periodic trajectories.
-As trajectories may be periodic or aperiodic, instability at initial values everywhere is the result an aperiodic trajectory.
+But there are uncountably many trajectories if the system is unstable everywhere, so most cannot be periodic: there are simply too many (as there are far more objects in an uncountable set than a countable one).
+Thus, instability (sensitivity) at all initial points leads to (nearly all) trajectories being aperiodic.

+This too is reflected in the logistic map: values such as r=3.99 yield countably many (unstable) periodic trajectories and an uncountable number of aperiodic ones.

 ### The set of aperiodic trajectories is equivalent to the set of unsolvable problems